 The credit round will be open for a 4 week period.
 There will be a further 6 week period in which Natural England allocate credits to applications.
-During this period, you may also be contacted as part of customer due diligence checks.
+During this period, you may also be Page 14 of 19 Nutrient Neutrality and Nutrient Mitigation Scheme NE776 contacted as part of customer due diligence checks.